sandialabs/xpca/README.md

 continuous, binary, and count data.

 ## Questions?
-Email xpca @ sandia . gov if you have any questions.
+Email xpca@sandia.gov if you have any questions.